 A full ingredients list with measurements is in the recipe card below.

-How to make oaty apple crumble - Step by step
+How to make apple crumble with oats - Step by step

 This is a hearty and comforting dessert, that doesn't over-do it on calories and fat either.
 We are all about the desserts at the moment, and finding ways to make them lighter so they can be more of an every day thing, rather than a once in a while thing.

-Just 6 ingredients go in to making this healthy apple crumble, so you can be sure exactly what has gone in to it, compared to buying it in store.
-And it's only 177 calories per portion too.
+Just 6 ingredients go into making this healthy apple crumble, so you can be sure exactly what has gone into it, compared to buying it in store.
+And it's only 179 calories per portion too.

-What to serve with a healthy apple crumble
+What to serve with apple crumble with oats

 Now it comes down to a debate that will turn your dinner table lively - what do you serve with a crumble?
 Ice cream or custard?
 We went with a good quality vanilla ice cream, but a good custard is another perfect side to a comforting crumble.